Artists include: Mollie Balshaw, Jesse Glazzard, Sadé Mica, and SHARP

 Dancing With Elvis (1999-2021) by artist SHARP was made in the late 1990s when Section 28 legislation severely limited LGBTQ+ freedom of expression.
 The work reflects their butch dyke and non-binary identity at a time of censorship across education, the mainstream media, and everyday life.

-Heather Glazzard’s LGBT+ Letters (2018-19) counters the ‘complete lack of queer visibility’ they were met with upon coming out at secondary school through intimate snapshots accompanied by hand-written accounts of the subjects’ own experiences of queerness and representation.
+Jesse Glazzard’s LGBT+ Letters (2018-19) counters the ‘complete lack of queer visibility’ he was met with upon coming out at secondary school through intimate snapshots accompanied by hand-written accounts of the subjects’ own experiences of queerness and representation.